lr-emmacg/liferay-environment-composer/README.markdown

 This will zip up the workspace as-is, including the declared data folder, into a shareable `zip` file.
 The zipped workspace will be timestamped and placed in the `./shared_workspaces` directory.
 It will omit unnecessary files such as the `.gradle` and `.git` directories, as well as other exported data folders and shared workspaces in the `exported_data` and `shared_workspaces` directories.

-The shared workspace should be immediately usable by simply unzipping the archive, `cd` to the unzipped folder, and starting up with `./gradlew composeUp`.
+The shared workspace should be immediately usable by simply unzipping the archive, `cd` to the unzipped folder, and starting up with `./gradlew start`.

 ### Gradle tasks

 #### Start up environment

 ```
-./gradlew composeUp
+./gradlew start
 ```

 #### Shut down environment

 ```
-./gradlew composeDown
+./gradlew stop
 ```

 #### Export container data